 The signs that a parent needs help may be there for all to see, but it can often take the advice or diagnosis of a medical professional to convince them.
 Talking to doctors or even social workers can help convince an elderly person of their situation.
 They could detail the potential problems faced without help from a carer and provide answers to questions your parent might have about possible treatments.

-Are There any Legalities I Should be Aware of?
+Are There any Legalities I Should be Aware of When Helping Elderly Parents?

 This is an area we often get asked about and quite a complicated topic.
 Often people are confused over whether they are legally responsible for their parents, or what the best course of action is should their parents refuse help, despite desperately needing it.